rongoldman/multiscale/README.md

-# ocatve-multiscale
+# octave-multiscale
-An octave package for multi level algorithms including Gaussian pyramids and multigrid solvers
+A package for GNU Octave that implements multi level algorithms including Gaussian/Laplacian pyramids and multigrid solver